 If this happens, the last thing you want to do is ignore it.
-People ignore their “check engine” light all the time.
+People ignore their “check hybrid system stop the vehicle in a safe place” message all the time.
 This is a huge mistake.
 The longer you let the problem linger, the more it will cost to fix it.

 You also risk causing serious damage to your vehicle’s engine and hybrid system if you don’t get it checked out right away.

 The Good News is That You Can Reset Your Toyota Hybrid System